 Learning goals include:

 This course primarily focuses on contemporary Dutch and Belgian art through visits to museums, galleries, and installations throughout the Netherlands and Belgium.
-Through art, students will engage with the current political, social, and cultural climate of the Netherlands and Belgium and gain deeper understanding of art of the present and recent past.
+Through exposure to contemporary Dutch and Belgian art, students will engage with the current political, social, and cultural climate of the Netherlands and Belgium and gain deeper understanding of art of the present and recent past.
 As a reflection of the global nature of contemporary art, there will also be site visits to exhibitions of international contemporary art in the Netherlands, Belgium, and Berlin, allowing students to experience the impact of Dutch and Belgian art on international artistic production.
 Additionally, throughout the course students will work on independent and group projects that aim to foster curiosity, independence, personal growth and reflection.

 Learning goals include: